Luigi Villafuerte

 Vincenzo Renato Luigi Reyes Villafuerte (born November 7, 1996) is a Filipino politician who has served as the Representative of Camarines Sur's 2nd district since 2025.
 He was served as Governor of Camarines Sur from 2022 to 2025.

+Early life and education

+Vincenzo Renato Luigi Reyes Villafuerte was born on November 7, 1996.
+He is the son of current Governor Luis Raymund Villafuerte, and brother to former Governor & current Representative Miguel Luis Villafuerte.
+He is the grandson of former Representative & former Governor Luis Villafuerte and Nelly Favis-Villafuerte.
+He graduated from New York University with a degree in political science and a minor in Computer Science.

 Political career

 Villafuerte defeated incumbent vice governor Imelda Papin, former Representative Rolando Andaya Jr., and two independents in the 2022 Camarines Sur gubernatorial election.
 His win helped end the run of the Andaya and Alfelor families in Camarines Sur politics, perpetuating the Villafuerte clan.

 Personal life

-Villafuerte is the son of Luis Raymund Villafuerte, and brother to Miguel Luis Villafuerte.
-He is the grandson of Luis Villafuerte and Nelly Favis-Villafuerte.

-Villafuerte graduated from New York University with a degree in Political Science and a minor in Computer Science.
+Villafuerte started a relationship with actress Yassi Pressman in September 2023.
+They engaged on July 18, 2026.